to-masz/s2examples/README.md

 It is a live example from my presentation **Having fun with geospatial data in your software.
 An introduction to Google's S2 geometry library.**

-#### Preliminary notes
+## Preliminary notes

 S2 library is written originally in C++.
 It was ported to several languages, unfortunately there is no really good port in PHP.
-**It gives you great opportunity to contribute to PHP world and rewrite the library as other people did for Java or Python**.
+**It gives you a great opportunity to contribute to PHP world and rewrite the library as other people did for Java or Python**.

 I recommend to use `NicklasWallgren/s2-geometry-library-php` fork, that is a fork of another fork of another fork of ...
 Simply everyone in that chain have added or fixed quite important part of the library.
 Nicklas seems to be one, that has time to review and merge all pull requests.